koireader/docs/source/index.html.md

 > Make sure to replace <code>APIKEY</code> with your API key and <code>PATH</code> with your file path.

-KoiReader uses API keys to allow access to the API.
-You can register for a new KoiReader API key at our [developer portal](https://dev.koireader.com).
+Authenticate your account by including your API key in API requests.
+You can generate or change your API key using the [Dashboard](https://dev.koireader.com).
+Your API key carries many privileges, so be sure to keep them secure!
+Do not share your API key in publicly accessible areas such as GitHub, client-side code, and so forth.

+All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail.
+API requests without authentication will also fail.
 The end points expect for the API key to be included in all API requests to the server in a header that looks like the following:

 <!-- `Authorization: meowmeowmeow` -->
 `X-ApiKey: APIKEY`